RodgersChayuga/solana-todo-list-app/README.md

-# Mint Your First NFT
+# Build Your First DApp

 This is a learning track at Calyptus.co [Build Your First DApp](https://calyptus.co/lessons/building-a-to-do-list-with-anchor/).